The Nimble Trader – Weekly Markets Report for DIY Investor

 I FIND IT HELPS ME TO BREAK THE UK MARKET DOWN INTO THREE TIME FRAMES (SHORT, MEDIUM AND LONG) AND TO THEN ESTABLISH HOW BULLISH/BEARISH I AM IN EACH TIME FRAME AND ALSO TO PROVIDE A COMBINED READING

-I’M 100% BEARISH IN THE ONE MONTH TIME FRAME, 66% BEARISH IN THE THREE MONTH AND 100% BULLISH IN THE ONE YEAR.
-THE COMBINED READING IS A NEUTRAL 4.
+I’M 100% BULLISH IN THE ONE MONTH TIME FRAME, 100% BULLISH IN THE THREE MONTH AND 100% BULLISH IN THE ONE YEAR.
+THE COMBINED READING A VERY BULLISH 9.

 The ten day moving average is light green, the twenty day moving average is yellow, the red lines are resistance, the green ones support.
 On the three month chart he red line is a thirty day moving average and the purple a fifty day, on the one year chart the blue line is a one hundred day, the green a two hundred day.